khnews/2020-underfunded-under-threat-data/README.md

 [Read the main story](https://khn.org/news/us-public-health-system-underfunded-under-threat-faces-more-cuts-amid-covid-pandemic/) and the [continuing series](https://khn.org/news/tag/underfunded-and-under-threat/).

+## Updates
+#### 2020-08-24
+KHN and AP have found there was an error in the 04-local-health-departments-total-by-state.csv and 05-local-health-departments-detail.csv data provided by Florida, in that the state’s files on staffing and spending figures were all one year off.
+The error was due to the state incorrectly labeling its data.
+For instance, what the state listed as 2019-20 figures were actually 2018-19.
+KHN, which detected the error, has corrected those files in the distribution.

 ## Overview

 On every level, governments have been starving public health for decades.
 Now, a wave of layoffs and furloughs in some regions further undercutting what remains of limited staffs, complicating efforts to stop the spread of COVID-19.